Alejogb1/job-board/blog-data/how-can-lstms-with-multiple-embeddings-and-numerical-data-effectively-model-time-series.md

 id: "how-can-lstms-with-multiple-embeddings-and-numerical-data-effectively-model-time-series"
 ---

-Okay, let's tackle this.
-I've actually spent a fair bit of time building forecasting models, and incorporating multi-modal data into lstms is something I've consistently found quite valuable.
+,  I've actually spent a fair bit of time building forecasting models, and incorporating multi-modal data into lstms is something I've consistently found quite valuable.
 It's not just about throwing everything at the network; there's definitely a nuanced approach to get it working effectively.

 The core issue here revolves around the heterogeneous nature of your input.
 We're not dealing with a single, uniform data type.
 You have text represented as embeddings, alongside numerical time-series data.
 The challenge lies in ensuring that these disparate inputs contribute meaningfully to the model's understanding of temporal patterns.
 A naive approach of just concatenating everything and feeding it to an lstm won't cut it; we need a more structured methodology.